-- 1. Approach the hill at a slow and cautious pace. - 2.
-Release the throttle and use engine braking to keep the ATV at a slow speed - 3.
-If you want to slow down even more, pull back both control levers past the neutral position until you feel the brakes start to engage and keep a constant steady pressure on them.
-The harder you pull the greater the stopping power. - 4.
-You can also use the parking/auxiliary brake.
-The harder you push on the foot lever the greater the stopping power.
-Remember there is no steering control with this brake. - 5.
-If you need to change direction remember to pull the control levers past the neutral position to avoid the "wrong way" turn.
+- Approach the hill at a slow and cautious pace. - o Release the throttle and use engine braking to keep the ATV at a slow speed - o If you want to slow down even more, pull back both control levers past the neutral position until you feel the brakes start to engage and keep a constant steady pressure on them.
+The harder you pull the greater the stopping power. - You can also use the parking/auxiliary brake.
+The harder you apply the brake the greater the stopping force.
+Remember that there is no steering control with this brake. - o If you need to change direction, remember to pull the control levers quickly past the neutral position to avoid the "wrong way" turn.